tiwariPC/JMETriggerAnalysis/readme.md

     ```

  1. **Run-3 HLT menus (11_1_X) to run on Run-2 data**:
-      - Run-3 HLT menus with different customizations to be able to (1) run on Run-2 data, and (2) test modifications/improvements to the menu:
+    Run-3 HLT menus with different customizations to be able to (1) run on Run-2 data, and (2) test modifications/improvements to the menu:

       1. current (default) HLT menu for Run-3 (in the 11_1_X release) customized to run on Run-2;

       1. HLT menu for Run-3 (in the 11_1_X release), plus improvements for tracking being developed for Run-3
          (improved pixel tracks, from the Patatrack group, and single iteration for tracks used by PF);

-        1. HLT menu for Run-3, plus improvements for tracking, and replacing PFMET with a preliminary version of PuppiMET for HLT.
+      1. HLT menu for Run-3, plus improvements for tracking, and replacing PF-MET with a preliminary version of Puppi-MET;
+         note that the replacement is done *everywhere in the HLT menu* (i.e. for all MET-related paths),
+         the paths are not renamed (to compare more easily to the default menu),
+         and the Puppi-MET version used here is yet to be retuned for HLT inputs.

     ```
     export SCRAM_ARCH=slc7_amd64_gcc820
     cmsrel CMSSW_11_1_0_Patatrack